93rd Annual Charles County Fair September 15-18, 2016 La Plata, Maryland

 medications for the sole purpose of protecting the health of the animal shall be administered by a licensed veterinarian.

-counter-irritant, or similar substance) which could affect the animal's performance or alter its natural contour, confirmation, or
+irritant, or similar substance) which could affect the animal's performance or alter its natural contour, confirmation, or appearance,

-appearance, except external applications of substances to the hoofs or horns of animals which affect appearance only and
+except external applications of substances to the hoofs or horns of animals which affect appearance only and except for surgical

-except for surgical procedures performed by a duly licensed veterinarian for the sole purpose of protecting the health of the
+procedures performed by a duly licensed veterinarian for the sole purpose of protecting the health of the animal, is prohibited.

 7. Direct criticism or interference with the judge, fair or livestock show management, other exhibitors, breed representatives, or

-and livestock show management, or other show officials shall be treated with courtesy, cooperation and respect and no person
+livestock show management, or other show officials shall be treated with courtesy, cooperation and respect and no person shall

-intentionally violate this code of ethics or knowingly contribute or cooperate with another person or persons either by affirmative
+violate this code of ethics or knowingly contribute or cooperate with another person or persons either by affirmative action or

-fitter, trainer, or participant whether or not he or she was actually instrumental in or had actual knowledge of the treatment of
+trainer, or participant whether or not he or she was actually instrumental in or had actual knowledge of the treatment of the animal in

-to have disciplinary action taken by the fair or livestock show for violation of this Code of Show Ring Ethics and any other rules
+have disciplinary action taken by the fair or livestock show for violation of this Code of Show Ring Ethics and any other rules of

-of competition of the fair or livestock show without recourse against the fair or livestock show.
-The act of entering an animal is
+competition of the fair or livestock show without recourse against the fair or livestock show.
+The act of entering an animal is the

-the giving of consent that any proceedings or disciplinary action taken by the fair or livestock show may be published with the
+giving of consent that any proceedings or disciplinary action taken by the fair or livestock show may be published with the name of

-name of the violator or violators in any publication of the International Association of Fairs and Expositions, including Fairs and
+the violator or violators in any publication of the International Association of Fairs and Expositions, including Fairs and Expositions

 11. The act of entering of an animal in a fair or livestock show is the giving of verification by the owner, exhibitor, fitter, trainer, or